minio/minsql/README.md

 Please note that if no positional number is specified on an entity, it will default to the first position, in this case `$ip == $ip1`

 # Filtering
-Using the powerful select engine of minSQL you can also filter the data so only the relevant information that you need to extract from your logs is returned.
+Using the powerful select engine of MinSQL you can also filter the data so only the relevant information that you need to extract from your logs is returned.

 For example, to filter out a single ip from your logs you could select by `$ip`